nsmclennan/ECE399_Wind_Turbine_Monitoring/README.md

 ## Structure

-'final_code' contains the code for the complete project 'testing' contains the code for the Python back-end testing, front-end, and web server testing.
+`final_code` contains the code for the complete project \
+`testing` contains the code for the Python back-end testing, front-end, and web server testing. \
-'old' contains out of date code using in the development of the project.
+`old` contains out of date code using in the development of the project.